mcneel/developer.rhino3d.com/_guide_topics/rhinoscript/primer-101/7-geometry.md

 <img src="{{ site.baseurl }}/images/primer-surfacek-tensor-field.svg">{: .img-center  width="80%"}

 The illustration on the left shows the directions of the maximum principal curvatures.
 As you can see there are threshold lines on the surface at which the principal direction suddenly makes 90º turns.
 The overall picture is chaotic and overly complex.
-We can use a standard tensor-smoothing algorithm to average each direction with its neighbours, resulting in the image on the right, which provides us with an already much more useful distribution (e.g. for texturing or patterning purposes), but now the vectors have lost their meaning.
+We can use a standard tensor-smoothing algorithm to average each direction with its neighbours, resulting in the image on the right, which provides us with an already much more useful distribution (e.g. for patterning purposes), but now the vectors have lost their meaning.
 This is why the principal curvature directions are not a very useful surface property in every day life.

 Instead of dealing with the directions, the other aforementioned surface curvature definitions deal only with the scalar values of the curvature; the osculating circle radius.
 The most famous among surface curvature definitions are the Gaussian and Mean curvatures.
-Both of these are available in the _CurvatureAnalysis command and through RhinoScriptSyntax.
+Both of these are available in the *_CurvatureAnalysis* command and RhinoScript.

 The great German mathematician Carl Friedrich Gauss figured out that by multiplying the principal curvature radii you get another, for some purposes much more useful indicator of curvature: